HackBerkeley/intro-git/README.md

 [master (root-commit) f6f7407] Created hello.txt which contains a greeting 1 file changed, 1 insertion(+) create mode 100644 hello.txt
-<<<<<<< HEAD
 ```

 Now git is tracking a file called hello.txt, and you have one commit with your initial changes to it.

 Congrats, you've made you're first commit.
 You probably want to publish those changes to Github, which is covered below.

-#####Recap
+##### Recap

 If you type `git status` again, you'll notice we're kind of back to where we started.
 That's because we made and now git is tracking the changes between your most recent commit and now.
 This is the typical flow of using git:

  1. Create file/make changes to file(s)